-Following F1000’s and Taylor & Francis’ successful Peer Review Week discussion with researchers and journalists in 2022, we are back again this year to further explore how peer review supports the best science reporting with an international line up of leading researchers and science journalists.
+F1000 and Taylor & Francis held a discussion with global experts to explore how peer review supports the best science reporting with an international line up of leading researchers and science journalists.

 About the speakers